rusefi/can-log-tools/README.md

 # MIM

-Offline trace analysis would only get you that far - at some point you really have to promote your efforts towards https://en.wikipedia.org/wiki/Man-in-the-middle_attack
+Offline trace analysis would only get you that far: once/when you run out of luck guessting, you have to promote your efforts towards https://en.wikipedia.org/wiki/Man-in-the-middle_attack

+Man-in-the-middle requires a device with at least two CAN buses and something along the lines of https://github.com/rusefi/rusefi/blob/master/firmware/controllers/lua/examples/man-in-the-middle.txt

 # CAN decoding hints